Mahdibenamor/FastSync/fast_sync_dart_client/fast_sync_client/example/README.md

 <a href="https://www.buymeacoffee.com/mahdibenamor"target="_blank"><img align="center" src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" height="30px" width= "108px"></a>
 <p>

-FastSync is a powerful and streamlined package designed to simplify data synchronization from server side to client application, by consolidating multiple APIs into a single, cohesive interface.
+FastSync is a powerful and streamlined solutions designed to simplify data synchronization from server side to client application, by consolidating multiple APIs into a single, cohesive interface.

 Inspired by Git's approach to version control, FastSync offers a set of functions to provide a robust solution for efficient data synchronization: